QEC-pages/dist-m4ri/README.md

-# dist-m4ri - calculate distance of a classical or quantum CSS binary code
+# dist-m4ri - distance of a classical or quantum CSS code

 ## Overview